PowerMops/powermops-site/src/routes/pmops/Reference-13.md

 will, but I may not get a chance to try it out.
 I will be very surprised indeed if it works on PowerPC Macs.

-Be careful if you are using Macsbug &mdash; the debugger replaces the vectors when it terminates normally, but if the program crashes or something, the vectors may be left changed, and Macsbug won\'t then work properly.
+Be careful if you are using Macsbug --- the debugger replaces the vectors when it terminates normally, but if the program crashes or something, the vectors may be left changed, and Macsbug won't then work properly.
 Rebooting is the only way out.

-If you\'re running under System 7 and have QuickEdit running as well as Mops, then as we mentioned above, Debug and See will send QuickEdit an Apple event asking it to open the source file.
+If you're running under System 7 and have QuickEdit running as well as Mops, then as we mentioned above, Debug and See will send QuickEdit an Apple event asking it to open the source file.
 You can use this feature directly, by typing